Updated June 6, 2021

 Myths About Foot Licking

-Later I’ll share my views, but here are some of the things you read online (I’ll call them myths but you can make up your own mind).
+Later I’ll share my views, but here are some of the things you read online that aren’t accurate.

 “Dogs lick their feet due to boredom”